nvdaaddons/bitChe/readme.md

 This NVDA addon improves the accessibility of the software.

+## Changes for 1.3 ##
+*	 Added onInstall function, to check if an older version is present, and remove it.

 ## Changes for 1.2 ##
 *	 Added gesture shift+F10, in addition to applications, useful in VM.